Crimson Moonlight: The Covenant Progress and Veil of Remembrance (2000–2006)

-A few years later, Crimson Moonlight signed a record deal with Rivel Records, a small Swedish label held by Christian Rivel.
+A few years later, Crimson Moonlight signed a deal with Rivel Records, a small Swedish label held by Christian Rivel.
 During that time, Jonathan Jansson and Simon Lindh left the band.
 Hubertus Liljegren, formerly of the then-split-up group Sanctifica, along with Per Sundberg, joined Crimson Moonlight as guitarists.
-In 2003, Crimson Moonlight recorded their first studio album titled The Covenant Progress.
-Musically, the album took a more melodic black metal direction with less emphasis on symphonic keyboards.
+In 2003, Crimson Moonlight recorded their first studio album, The Covenant Progress.
+The album went in a more melodic black metal direction with less emphasis on symphonic keyboards.
 The album received positive reviews from metal music media, and by 2005 it had sold 2300 copies.
 During 2003, Crimson Moonlight played several tours around Europe to support The Covenant Progress.

-In 2004, Crimson Moonlight recorded their second album titled Veil of Remembrance.
-The album showcased several changes in the band's style: they left keyboards in order to achieve a far more brutal sound, and went to incorporate grindcore and brutal death metal influences into their sound, inspired by groups such as Nile, Origin, Rotten Sound, and Nasum.
-During the studio sessions, Jani Stefanovic (of Divinefire, Renascent, and many other band's fame) was in Crimson Moonlight's line-up and had a notable role in creating their new style, now called death/black metal.
-Just like its predecessor, Veil of Remembrance was officially released on January 26, 2005 although it was already available since December 4, 2004.
-The album received positive reviews like its predecessor, but ended up selling fewer copies than The Covenant Progress.
+In 2004, Crimson Moonlight recorded their second album, Veil of Remembrance.
+The album showcased changes in the band's style.
+They abandoned keyboards to achieve a more brutal sound, and incorporated grindcore and brutal death metal influences into their sound, inspired by groups such as Nile, Origin, Rotten Sound, and Nasum.
+During the studio sessions, Jani Stefanovic (of Divinefire, Renascent, and many other bands) was in Crimson Moonlight's line-up and had a notable role in creating their new style, now called death/black metal.
+Like its predecessor, Veil of Remembrance was officially released on January 26, 2005, although it was already available since December 4, 2004.
+The album received positive reviews like its predecessor, but sold fewer copies than The Covenant Progress.
 In an interview with Harm magazine, the band believed that p2p-filesharing affected the low sales.
-They toured Europe again to support the album.
-At the end of 2004, they also released a compilation album titled Songs from the Archives, which included the Eternal Emperor EP, tracks from both albums, demo tracks, and live recordings.
+They toured Europe to support the album.
+At the end of 2004, they released the compilation album Songs from the Archives, which included the Eternal Emperor EP, tracks from both albums, demo tracks, and live recordings.

-Following this, the band went through some line-up changes.
-Both Hubertus Liljegren and Jani Stefanovic left, as did Erik Tordsson.
+Following this, the band went through line-up changes.
+Hubertus Liljegren, Jani Stefanovic, and Erik Tordsson left.
 Johan Ylenstrand joined as a bassist.
-Ylenstrand and Elowsson also play in a deathgrind band called Exhale, which has released one album and played at a US death metal festival called Maryland Deathfest.
-In 2006, Elowsson received endorsements of the drumming gear companies Sabian, Pearl, Remo, and Vic Firth.
+Ylenstrand and Elowsson play in deathgrind band Exhale, which has released one album and played at a US death metal festival called Maryland Deathfest.
+In 2006, Elowsson was endorsed by drumming gear companies Sabian, Pearl, Remo, and Vic Firth.